 Freshmen are usually housed in Tinker House or Randolph Hall; transfer students might be placed in Tinker, Randolph, East, or West dormitories, Main Building, Sandusky, Starkie, or the Apartments.

+Housing

-Housing reshmen are usually housed in Tinker House or Randolph Hall; transfer students might be placed in any of Hollins' residences (Tinker, Randolph, East, or West dormitories, Main Building, Sandusky, Starkie, or the Apartments).
-In August, you will receive a letter giving your residence assignment and some information about it (occupancy, singles or doubles, etc.).
-When you arrive in the fall, you will learn your specific room assignment as well as the name of your roommate.
+reshmen are usually housed in Tinker House or Randolph Hall; transfer students might be placed in any of Hollins' residences (Tinker, Randolph, East, or West, Main Building, Sandusky, Starkie, or the Apartments).

+In August, you will receive a letter giving your room assignment and, if you are assigned one, the name and address of your roommate.
+You are encouraged to contact your new roommate before you arrive at Hollins to get a headstart on establishing this new relationship!
 The Dean of Students Office works hard to pair roommates with similar interests and lifestyles.
 So, spend time and thought on the housing form sent to you this summer.
 The more accurate and complete information you provide will help to ensure a good match.

 Each student room is furnished with a bed, mattress (36 x 72), mattress cover, pillow, dresser, mirror, desk with chair, and lock box or drawer.
 Some rooms have draperies provided; others have venetian blinds or shutters.
-All dormitories have full length mirrors, cleaning equipment, kitchenettes, lounges, T.V. rooms, and study areas; all have hall bathrooms which students share.
+All residence halls have full length mirrors, cleaning equipment, kitchenettes, lounges, T.V. rooms, and study areas; all have hall bathrooms which students share.

 Students are responsible for general housekeeping.
 Brooms, dust mops, dust pans, and vacuum cleaners are provided for students' use.
 You are expected to furnish your own linens, blankets, towels, and wash cloths.

 The college does not assume responsibility for loss of personal property due to theft, fire, water, and other catastrophies, and you are advised to maintain insurance for your personal possessions.

 Because of fire danger and electrical capacity, irons, percolators, space heaters, hot plates, and sunlamps may not be used in student rooms.
 Smoking is permitted.

 No pets, other than fish (small tank or bowl), may be kept in college housing.
-This rule is enforced in consideration of those with allergies as well as concern for care of the pets. counseling services are available to students on an appointment basis.
+This rule is enforced in consideration of those with allergies as well as concern for care of the pets.

+Health

+counseling services are available to students on an appointment basis.

 For more specialized medical attention, there are numerous doctors and medical services in the Roanoke Valley; in fact, Roanoke is the medical center of Southwest Virginia.
 Students can get information and directions for other services from the Infirmary staff and the resident staff.

 If you haven't received your Hollins student health form, you will soon.
 This form must be completed and returned to Dr. Yates by August 1 in order for you to register for classes.

-Finances and Budgeting In the early 1920s the students at Hollins had a rhyme about finances:
+Finances and Budgeting

+In the early 1920s the students at Hollins had a rhyme about finances: